Geometric Structures Induced by Deformations of the Legendre Transform: Symplectic and K a hler Structures in Information Geometry

-The case of complex dimension $n=\dim_{\mathbb{C}}\mathcal{M}=1$ (two real dimensions), that is $\mathcal{M}= \mathbb{C}\mathrm{P}^1 \subset\mathbb{C}^2$ is of particular interest to physical systems.
-Indeeed, from a group-theoretic perspective, this manifold corresponding to the coset group $SU(2)/U(1)$ (isomorphic to the Riemann sphere $S^2 \simeq \mathbb{C}\mathrm{P}^1$) is crucially important to the coherent state formulation~\cite{RevModPhys.62.867,kochetov19952} and the geometric quantization of the spin~\cite{woodhouse1997geometric}.
-In addition, $\mathbb{C}\mathrm{P}^1$ describes pure quantum states whose direct product enables a nice geometric formulation of entangled systems~\cite{brody2001geometric}, to name a few.
+The case of complex dimension $n=\dim_{\mathbb{C}}\mathcal{M}=1$ (two real dimensions), that is, $\mathcal{M}= \mathbb{C}\mathrm{P}^1 \subset\mathbb{C}^2$, is of particular interest to physical systems.
+Indeed, from a group-theoretic perspective, this manifold corresponding to the coset group $SU(2)/U(1)$ (isomorphic to the Riemann sphere $S^2 \simeq \mathbb{C}\mathrm{P}^1$) is crucial for the formulation of spin coherent states~\cite{RevModPhys.62.867,kochetov19952} and the geometric quantization of the spin~\cite{woodhouse1997geometric}.
+In addition, $\mathbb{C}\mathrm{P}^1$ describes pure quantum states whose direct product enables a nice geometric formulation of many phenomena of interest, including entangled systems~\cite{brody2001geometric}.

 The connection on this manifold corresponds to the canonical 1-form, which is now determined by its K\"{a}hler potential